OGGM/oggm/docs/mass-balance-monthly.rst

 (default: 2°C), linear change in between.
 Total precipitation is obtained from the climate dataset, multiplied by a precipitation correction factor :math:`P_f`.
-The parameter :math:`d_f` indicates the temperature sensitivity of the glacier, and it needs to be calibrated.
+The parameter :math:`d_f` indicates the temperature sensitivity of the glacier, and it needs to be calibrated. :math:`d_f` is called ``melt_f`` (melt factor) in the OGGM code.
 The model needs to compute the temperature and precipitation at the altitude :math:`z` of the glacier grid points.
 The default is to use a fixed lapse rate of -6.5K km :math:`^{-1}` and no gradient for precipitation.